 | || |

-<- Playing with virtual reality seal at Joel Sartore's Photo Ark exhibit.
-And that's Sylvia Earle to my left!
+We had a great evening with Joel Sartore’s work, especially interacting with artificial reality animals in the exhibit.
+Video at left shows us playing with virtual reality seal in the Photo Ark exhibit.
+That's Sylvia Earle to my left!
 It was so fun!
-And aligned with the the vision that my team and I presented two years ago for Future of SeaWorld at the International Business Ethics Competition (blog post here).
+As a plus, it aligned with the the vision that my team and I presented two years ago for Future of SeaWorld at the International Business Ethics Competition (blog post here).